-A solid resume is the foundation of a successful job search, but your ability to ace the interview will really determine whether or not you receive the offer.
-Interviewing is challenging for so many of us because we are not used to talking about ourselves and our strengths.
+A solid resume is the foundation of a successful job search, but your ability to impress a potential employer during the interview will determine whether or not you move onto the next phase, or receive a job offer.
+Much like writing a resume, interviewing is challenging for many of us, as we’re not used to talking about ourselves and our strengths in this way.

-As a recruiter and resume writer, I have interviewed thousands of candidates, and so many struggle to clearly articulate what they do, and why it brings value to an organization.
-Some even say they feel boastful, or as if they’re bragging, and the fear of making a negative impression squelches their confidence and causes them to hold back on key information.
+The biggest hurdle for most candidates is clearly articulating not only what they do on a daily basis, but also the value it brings to an organization.
+Candidates have often said that speaking to their accomplishments on the resume or interview feels boastful, or as if they’re bragging, and the fear of making a negative impression squelches their confidence and causes them to hold back on key information.

-Whether it’s a lack of confidence, a lack of practice, or you’ve been out of the job search game for some time, there are a few easy tips you can employ to improve your interview performance so it’s top notch.
+That is the key to a successful interview – clearly articulating what you do, why it brings value to an organization, and how you can translate that into similar results within a new role or employer.
+And whether it’s a lack of confidence, practice, or you’ve been out of the job search game for some time, there are a few easy tips you can employ to improve your interview performance so it’s top-notch.

 Treat the Interview Like a Conversation